 - Quality.
 Is the article well written?
 How easy is it to read?
 Does it solve a problem for readers?
 How much detail is given for readers to digest?

 - Uniqueness.
-Does the article stand out compared to other articles writing about a similar topic?
+Does the article stand out compared to other articles written about a similar topic?

 - Authority.
 Is the article written by an authority figure or expert?
 Does it borrow the knowledge from an authority figure or expert?

 Once you get the traffic you want, you want them to stay.
 You definitely don’t want readers to leave within the first minute.